-If you’re a high-level procrastinator like me, it probably dawned on you today that this is the last week you have to get a gift for your kid’s teacher before school breaks for winter.
+If you’re a high-level procrastinator like me, the fact that you have to get a gift for your kid’s teacher before school breaks for winter will probably sneak up on you.
 And don’t forget the secretaries, principal, nurse, counselor, etc. Yikes.
 Never fear, I have solutions to MacGyver your way out of this one.

 Section One: Quick, but Not Dirty

 - Gift Cards.
 According to friends who are teachers and teachers who are friends, gift cards are the best. gift. ever.
 Target, Starbucks, and Sonic seem to be the most popular, followed by Barnes and Noble or a favorite, new, or trendy restaurant.
 Have the kiddos make a card, pop it in an envelope, let munchkins decorate it with stickers and the like, and Wha-la!: A practical, no-space-hogging, yet still personalized gift.
 If you want to get more involved, there’s this from A Turtle’s Life for Me.
 But remember, the clock is ticking.

 - Meal Planning.
 Teachers are busy, but they still have to eat.
 Give them the gift of time, frugality, and kick-ass meals by buying them a subscription to Relish!
 Meal Planning service.
 The service lets folks pick from a database of meals each week, creates a shopping list, and cues up a PDF with the recipes, complete with nutritional values, weight watchers points, and prep and cook times.
 Enter the code INSTEAD for 20% off your purchase.